 We have had two board members move out of the community in the past few weeks.
 We have an immediate need to two board members and will look to continue and have five board members next year.
 Please call Paula Babb if you are interesting in helping.

 If you need to use guest parking as a homeowner, we only ask that you let the HOA / Paula Babb know.
-Just drop us an email with what your needs is and for how long.
+Just drop us an email with what your needs are and for how long.
 If you have an extended need, we may ask you to use the 200 block parking area, but this would be on a case-by-case basis.
 Short-term use is not typically an issue, we just ask that the HOA is notified.

 Just let us know.